COSC3020/detecting-isomorphism-Kodoka/README.md

 ## My Runtime

+For my runtime, $n$ is representative of the vertices within the first graph of my input.
 I took the brute force approach here, so in the worst case, my algorithm has the potential to generate $n!$ permutations of graph1, as each label has the potential to be rearranged and swapped with others in $(n * (n-1) * (n - 2) * ... * 2 * 1)$ ways.

 For each of those permutations, we then compare graph1 and graph2 along their rows and columns giving us a time complexity of $n * n$ or $n^2$.